itsjunetime/smserver/docs/INSTALL.md

 Alternately, if you want to install as a .ipa file:

 1. Export `$DEV_CERT` as your apple codesigning identity (e.g. 'Apple Development: email@email.com (HS9D73GS8D)')
-1. Run the `make_ipa.sh` script in the root of this directory.
+1. Run the `ipa_make.sh` script in the root of this directory.
 1. When the finder window pops up, right-click on the 'Payload' folder and select 'Compress Payload'
 1. Rename `Payload.zip` to `SMServer.ipa` and install it as normal